-\$ pip install unittest2

-You may want to import the module under the name unittest to make porting code to newer versions of the module easier in the future unittest2 mock unittest.mock is a library for testing in Python.
-As of Python 3.3, it is available in the standard library.

 '''

+$ pip install unittest2

+'''

+You may want to import the module under the name unittest to make porting code to newer versions of the module easier in the future

-import unittest2 as unittest
+''' import unittest2 as unittest

-class MyTest(unittest.TestCase):
+class MyTest (unittest.TestCase):

 ...

 '''

 This way if you ever switch to a newer Python version and no longer need the unittest2 module, you can simply change the import in your test module without the need to change any other code.